Cryptocurrency taxation is one of Webb & Morton’s special areas of tax practice. We offer free assessment of all crypto tax transactions.

-Cryptocurrency Taxation is one of Webb & Morton’s special areas of tax practice.
-If you are reading this, you most likely know that IRS is serious about cryptocurrency enforcement and is not currently offering an amnesty program (although we argued for it in this Cointelegraph article).
+The IRS is serious about cryptocurrency tax enforcement and is not currently offering an amnesty program (although we argued for it in this Cointelegraph article).
 Partner Jason Morton has been involved in the crypto space since 2017.
-He recently published a Bloomberg article arguing for crypto tax amnesty and has published two Blog posts on cryptocurrency; a few can be found here, here, here, here, and here.
+He recently published a Bloomberg article (again) arguing for crypto tax amnesty and has published many Blog posts on cryptocurrency; a few can be found here, here, here, here, and here.
 To answer many basic questions, see our cryptocurrency taxation FAQs.

 There are several issues for crypto taxpayers to consider.

 The biggest takeaway is that cryptocurrency is an evolving area in the tax world and IRS compliance and enforcement efforts are afoot.
-It is clearly under the IRS microscope.
-We can help with crypto audits or general tax guidance related to cryptocurrencies.
+Cryptocurrency is clearly under the IRS microscope.
+We can help with crypto audits, disclosing cryptocurrency through amended returns, or general cryptocurrency tax guidance.
 We are well-versed in the digital world.
 If we can be of assistance, please contact us – we are here to help.

 What makes US so different?